Gap structure and phase diagram of twisted bilayer cuprates from a microscopic perspective: Phase Diagram

 In Fig. \ref{Spectral fucntions}(d)-(f), we now investigate similar features for $\theta=36.87\degree$ to obtain an idea about the transitions between the different phases at nontrivial twist.
 Fig.~\ref{Spectral fucntions}(d) shows the Fermi surface and sublattice spectral weight for $\nu=0.49$ and $g_0=0.05$.
-The presence of significant $A_1(\bf k)$ and $A_5(\bf k)$ spectral weight in the antinodal region of $B_1$ and $B_2$ and its absence from antinodal regions of $A_1$ wave favors a $B_1+iB_2$ state, as observed in Fig. \ref{Phase diagram}.
+The presence of significant $A_1(\bf k)$ and $A_5(\bf k)$ spectral weight in the antinodal region of $B_1$ and $B_2$ and its absence at the $\Gamma $ point which is the other antinodal region of $A_1$ wave favors a $B_1+iB_2$ state, as observed in Fig. \ref{Phase diagram}.
 Fig.~\ref{Spectral fucntions}(e) is plotted for $\nu=0.49$ and $g_0=0.1$ where the spectral function on the $\Gamma$ pocket is much larger, thus leading to a $B_2+iA_1$ state.
-Fig.~\ref{Spectral fucntions}(f) is for $\nu=0.49$ and $g_0=0.3$ and the only regions with significant spectral weights lie along the antinodes of $B_2$ order parameter and thus this irrep is stabilized.
+Fig.~\ref{Spectral fucntions}(f) is for $\nu=0.49$ and $g_0=0.3$ and the only regions with significant spectral weights lie along the $M$ point but since we have no contribution at $\Gamma$ point $B_2$ order parameter is stabilized.